The Hikers

 that you won’t be able to stop yourself wanting more —

-of McNuggets, watching a young woman Chaplinwalk
+McNuggets, watching a young woman Chaplinwalk

 up and down Kärnterstraße in whig and whiteface,